-We invite you to attend our annual meeting of shareholders on Tuesday, May 23, 2017, in Cincinnati, Ohio for the following purposes:
+We invite you to attend our annual meeting of shareholders on Tuesday, May 22, 2018, in Cincinnati, Ohio for the following purposes:

 - 1. To elect 11 directors; - 2.
 To ratify our independent registered public accounting firm; - 3.
-To approve on an advisory basis our named executive officer compensation; and - To conduct an advisory vote on the frequency of holding future advisory votes on named executive officer compensation.
+To approve on an advisory basis our named executive officer compensation; and - 4.
+To consider a shareholder proposal, if properly presented.